fab199/CI-CD/README.md

 <br/>

    - Set up continuous integration with Jenkins, SonarQube and Nexus.
-   - Create or use an existing Docker Hub account and store credentials in Jenkins.
+   - Created or use an existing Docker Hub account and store credentials in Jenkins.
-   - Configure Docker Engine in Jenkins and install necessary plugins (docker pipeline, docker, pipeline utility).
+   - Configured Docker Engine in Jenkins and install necessary plugins (docker pipeline, docker, pipeline utility).
-   - Create a Kubernetes cluster using kops and install Helm on the kops VM.
+   - Created a Kubernetes cluster using kops and install Helm on the kops VM.
-   - Develop Helm charts with application image variables and test them in a designated Kubernetes namespace.
+   - Developed Helm charts with application image variables and test them in a designated Kubernetes namespace.
-   - Create a declarative pipeline in Jenkins, defining build, test, Docker build, and Helm chart deployment processes.
+   - Created a declarative pipeline in Jenkins, defining build, test, Docker build, and Helm chart deployment processes.
-   - Add the kops VM as a Jenkins slave.
+   - Added the kops VM as a Jenkins slave.
-   - Update the Git repository with Dockerfiles, Helm charts, and Jenkinsfile.
+   - Updated the Git repository with Dockerfiles, Helm charts, and Jenkinsfile.
-   - Finally, create a Jenkins job for the pipeline and test its execution.
+   - Finally, created a Jenkins job for the pipeline and test its execution.

 <h2>Set up continuous integration with Jenkins, SonarQube and Nexus</h2>

-Log into Jenkins and set up SonarQube integration and then create Kubernetes Cluster from Kops
+Logged into Jenkins and set up SonarQube integration and then create Kubernetes Cluster from Kops

 <br/>
 <img src="https://i.imgur.com/jNmjuKX.png" height="80%" width="80%" alt="jenkins, sonarqube integration"/>
 <br />

-<h2>Store the details of Docker Hub logins into Jenkins credentials.</h2>
+<h2>Stored the details of Docker Hub logins into Jenkins credentials.</h2>

 <br/>
 <img src="https://i.imgur.com/bbhEF0c.png" height="80%" width="80%" alt="jenkins credentials"/>
 <br />

-<h2>Configure Docker Engine in Jenkins and install necessary plugins (docker pipeline, docker, pipeline utility).</h2>
+<h2>Configured Docker Engine in Jenkins and install necessary plugins (docker pipeline, docker, pipeline utility).</h2>

 Installing Docker engine in the Jenkins server because I'll be running docker build command from Jenkins.
 <br/>